ohmyzsh/ohmyzsh/plugins/alias-finder/README.md

 - Use `--longer` or `-l` to include aliases where the source is longer than the input (in other words, the source could contain the whole input).
 - Use `--exact` or `-e` to avoid aliases where the source is shorter than the input (in other words, the source must be the same with the input).
-- Use `--cheaper` or `-c` to avoid aliases where the destination is longer than the input (in other words, the destination must be the shorter than the input).
+- Use `--cheaper` or `-c` to avoid aliases where the destination is longer than the input (in other words, the destination must be shorter than the input).